 Some representative matters include:

-- Guided over 50 companies in the financial, e-commerce healthcare, retail and banking industries on data security incident and breach response and their notification obligations under state and federal laws following cyberattacks or unauthorized access to sensitive customer and business information, including:
+- Guided over 50 companies in the financial, e-commerce healthcare, retail and banking industries in responding to data security incidents and data breaches, including directing forensic investigations and navigating notification obligations under state, federal and international laws following cyberattacks, including:

 - a global cybersecurity company through incident response efforts, including law enforcement interface, to successfully resolve software supply chain attack that resulted in the infection of millions of customer computers with malware.

 - a global hotelier through a data breach involving millions of potentially impacted individuals at hundreds of locations spanning 50 countries.

 - an online retailer through responding to, and investigating, a data breach involving the alteration of webpage code that enabled the collection of credentials and other personal information entered into the webpage.

 - a historic entertainment complex through data breach impacting the payment card information of half a million visitors.

 - Conducted numerous “tabletop” exercises with company executives and information technology teams to assess preparedness, and advise on implementation of incident response plan.

 - Represented companies on privacy and data security matters in corporate transactions, including mergers, acquisitions, securitizations, financings and securities offerings, including:

 - Saudi Arabian Oil Company (Saudi Aramco) on its US$25.6 billion IPO—the world’s largest IPO to date.